-Steinhatchee Florida is on the Gulf of Mexico at the southern end of State Road 51.
+Steinhatchee, Florida, is on the Gulf of Mexico at the southern end of State Road 51.

-This little fishing village of about 1,000 people on the north side of the Steinhatchee River.
+This little fishing village of about 1,000 people is on the north side of the Steinhatchee River.
 It is about 70 miles west of Gainesville, about 1.5 hours by car.

-The little village of Jena is across the river from Steinhatchee, and is usually included when folks talk about Steinhatchee; they have a combined post office.
+The even smaller village of Jena is across the river from Steinhatchee, and is usually included when folks talk about Steinhatchee; they have a combined post office.
 Fishing is the big industry in town.
 Both commercial and sport fishermen find a lot to catch in the waters of the river and gulf.